Páidí Ó Sé

 Born in Ceann Trá, County Kerry, Ó Sé was named after the Kerry Gaelic footballer of the time; Paudie Sheehy.
 He was encouraged as a Gaelic footballer by his mother, who recognised his "raw talent" and nurtured it.
 As a boarder at St Brendan's College Ó Sé excelled in the sport at colleges level and won back-to-back Corn Uí Mhuirí medals, however, an All-Ireland medal remained elusive.

-At just fourteen-years of age Ó Sé joined the Gaaeltacht senior team in 1970.
+At just fourteen-years of age Ó Sé joined the Gaeltacht senior team in 1970.
 He won numerous divisional championship titles in the course of his career, while he was also selected for the West Kerry divisional team. Ó Sé won back-to-back county senior championship medals in 1984 and 1985.

 Ó Sé made his debut on the inter-county scene at the age of sixteen when he was selected for the Kerry minor team in 1971.
 He enjoyed three championship seasons with the minor team, however, he was a Munster runner-up all three occasions. Ó Sé subsequently joined the Kerry under-21 team, winning back-to-back All-Ireland medals in 1975 and 1976.
 By this stage he had also joined the Kerry senior team, making his debut during the 1973-74 league.
 Over the course of the next fifteen seasons, Ó Sé won eight All-Ireland medals, beginning with a lone triumph in 1975, a record-equalling four championships in-a-row from 1978 to 1981 and three championships in-a-row from 1984 to 1986.
 He also won eleven Munster medals, four National Football League medals and five successive All-Stars. Ó Sé played his last game for Kerry in May 1988 before being dropped from the starting fifteen for the subsequent Munster final defeat by Cork, a move which effectively brought an end to his inter-county career.

 After being chosen on the Munster inter-provincial team for the first time in 1976, Ó Sé was an automatic choice on the starting fifteen until 1985.
 During that time he won four Railway Cup medals.